Computational engineering: Methods

-With regard to computing, computer programming, algorithms, and parallel computing play a major role in CSE.
+With regard to computing, computer programming, algorithms, and parallel computing play a major role in computational engineering.
 The most widely used programming language in the scientific community is FORTRAN.
 Recently, C++ and C have increased in popularity over FORTRAN.
 Due to the wealth of legacy code in FORTRAN and its simpler syntax, the scientific computing community has been slow in completely adopting C++ as the lingua franca.
 Because of its very natural way of expressing mathematical computations, and its built-in visualization capacities, the proprietary language/environment MATLAB is also widely used, especially for rapid application development and model verification.
 Python along with external libraries (such as NumPy, SciPy, Matplotlib) has gained some popularity as a free and Copycenter alternative to MATLAB.

+Open source

+There are a number of free and open-source software (FOSS) tools that support computational engineering.